CMSTrackerDPG/cms-tkdpg-software-knowledge-transfer/docs/mlplayground/apps/histogram_file_manager/api.md

 This ViewSet provides the Views of the API to the `HistogramDataFile` model, i.e. the endpoints which list the available instances of the aforementioned model.

+!!! info

+	To reduce the load exerted on the DB each time a full list of `HistogramDataFiles` are requested, the responses are cached for 60 seconds (see `histogram_file_manager/api/viewsets.py`).
+	Any delays in getting fresh data on the available files is due to this caching.

 #### `start_parsing`

 A custom endpoint action which, given the `id` of the `HistogramDataFile` and